by Dr. Kurt Tischhauser | Paracelsus Clinic, Switzerland

 – for B12 due to the reduced content in animal products (in livestock itself and through storage and cooling), the generally reduced meat consumption and the lowered absorption in the intestine (our intestines suffer from the effects of pollution).

 Measurably, we rarely find a deficiency of the other vitamins … but we still recommend a moderate intake.
 Since our organism is increasingly burdened with environmental toxins, this leads to increased formation of body-damaging oxidative degradation products and free radicals.
-We can reduce these using vitamins, wich are “antioxidants” and also support the body.
+We can reduce these using vitamins, which are “antioxidants” and also support the body.
+You’re also better off going for organic vitamins, as these won’t contain any additives or harmful ingredients.

 Do we need thus additional vitamins, even if we eat well, because the need for “antioxidants” for “detoxification” has increased?
 Again, as always … do not exaggerate, more is not always better … but for those questions you’ve indeed to come to the right place!